Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## Development Principles 🛠️

 - **🔒 Privacy by Design**: TranslateTribune prioritizes user privacy by eschewing cookies, minimizing JavaScript, and eliminating trackers.
 Our commitment to privacy is outlined in our [privacy policy](https://translatetribune.com/privacy.html).
 - **🚀 Lean and Portable**: Our lightweight, static site avoids heavy frameworks and excessive JavaScript.
-It's fully Dockerized with documented dependencies, ensuring a reproducible dev environment and easy deployment anywhere.
+It's fully containerized with documented dependencies, ensuring a reproducible dev environment and easy deployment anywhere.
 - **🛡️ Secure and Resilient**: We collect no user data and keep no logs.
 Our static architecture makes the site resilient and adaptable to a variety of hosting environments worldwide.

 ## License and Trademark 📜